Our team delivers world-class service, high-impact strategies, trusted advocacy and influence with integrity.

 Andrew J. Barbero

-Andrew J. Barbero serves as Government Relations Assistant with PLDO Strategies.
+Andrew J. Barbero is the Director of Government & Legislative Services for PLDO Strategies.
 He is a skilled legislative researcher and writer, and a public affairs and policy development specialist.
 Andrew has extensive experience in leading successful political and issues campaigns, including building coalitions with key stakeholders, organizing grassroots initiatives and events, and planning and managing executive leadership and advocacy outreach efforts.
 He employs his strong interpersonal, relation-building, communications, and strategic planning skills on behalf of PLDO Strategies’ clients across industries in the private, public and nonprofit sectors.